fundigeorge/week3-tuesday/README.md

 # week3-tuesday
-Tuesday homework on Week 3 Data Wrangling with R - Independent Project
+#About
+the project has notebook and html format submission for independent project for topic: Data Wrangling with R

+#contributor
+George fundi